codeceptjs/CodeceptJS/docs/helpers/Puppeteer.md

 This helper should be configured in codecept.json or codecept.conf.js

 -   `url`: base url of website to be tested
+-   `basicAuth`: (optional) the basic authentication to pass to base url.
+Example: {username: 'username', password: 'password'}
 -   `show`:  - show Google Chrome window for debug.
 -   `restart`:  - restart browser between tests.
 -   `disableScreenshots`:   - don't save screenshot on failure.